saltnpixels/seasaltpress/README.md

 Found under the identity panel.
 **Using logo() or [logo]**

-[logo] is a shortcode and you can use it anywhere!
-Even in a menu, so you can have a logo inside and centered in a menu. use echo logo() to output in theme files.
+[logo] is a shortcode and you can use it anywhere! use echo logo() to output in theme files.

 logo() will also output h1 or p tags depending on if its the front page or not.

 And if its an svg, which you can upload, it will be output inline so you can style with css!

+You can also add [logo] to a menu items description which will effectivley output the logo as the nav item.
+So you can have a logo inside and centered in a menu!

 ####Footer widgets